Dr-Vegapunk/Dr-Vegapunk/README.md

 <h2 align="left">Hi 👋!
-My name is Ishan Karki and I'm a aspiring MERN Stack Developer from Kathmandu Nepal.</h2>
+My name is Ishan Karki and I'm a aspiring QA from Kathmandu Nepal.</h2>

 ###